AppImage/docs.appimage.org/source/packaging-guide/index.rst

+.. include:: ../substitutions.rst

 .. _ref-packaging-guide:

 Packaging Guide
 ===============

-This chapter shows application developers how to produce AppImages, how to make them updateable and how to digitally sign them.
+This chapter shows application developers how to create AppImages using modern AppImage creation tools, covers all requirements for that like desktop entry files, |packaging_optional|

 .. toctree::
    introduction